ROB VICKERMAN can easily identify the lowest point in his career. It came at Worcester in a Leeds Tykes reserve match 53 weeks ago.

 Vickerman intends to storm back into the Premiership, rather than ease his way back in.

-He said: “People have this idea that it takes five or six months to find your best form, but I’m going out to prove that’s not true.
+“People have this idea that it takes five or six months to find your best form, but I’m going out to prove that’s not true.
 On Monday, I was in the thick of the action and I didn’t feel out of place.
 I couldn’t have worked harder to get back and I felt I played like I did before.